SeisComP/seiscomp/doc/base/glossary.rst

       In SeisComP mb amplitudes are measured on vertical-component seismograms in a 30 s time window after simulation of a :term:`WWSSN_SP` short-period seismometer.
-Amplitudes are considered within epicentral distances of 5° to 105°.
+Amplitudes are used from stations with epicentral distances between 5° and 105°.

-      * Amplitude unit in SeisComP is **nanometer** (nm)
+      * Amplitude unit in SeisComP: **nanometer** (nm)
       * Distance range: 5 - 105°
       * Time window: 0 - 30 s